Tennessee Court Records

 A motorist may end up in a Tennessee state traffic court if, after receiving a traffic ticket (summons or citations) from a ticketing officer, they indicate on the ticket that a court appearance is mandatory.
 This usually occurs when the offense is considered more serious than a minor traffic violation.

-Motorists may also end up in traffic court if the ticketing officer indicates no court appearance is required on the ticket, but they choose to contest the ticket by pleading not guilty and requesting a trial.
+Motorists may also end up in traffic court if the ticketing officer indicates no court appearance is required, but they choose to contest the ticket by pleading not guilty and requesting a trial.
 A court appearance will be required to enter the plea, as it must be done before the judge.

 Getting a Traffic Ticket in Tennessee

-A traffic ticket in Tennessee can either be a citation or a summons and are issued based on the type and location of the violation.
+A traffic ticket in Tennessee can either be a citation or a summons, and is issued based on the type and location of the violation.
 A Tennessee Uniform Citation Ticket is usually a computer-generated long-form issued for traffic violations by law enforcement officers.
-This is basically a ticket issued for non-moving violations such as parking violations and must be paid within 15 days of issuance, or the violator must appear on the scheduled court appearance date.
+This ticket is issued for non-moving violations, such as parking violations, and must be paid within 15 days of issuance, or the violator must appear on the scheduled court appearance date.

 In Tennessee, a Uniform Summons ticket is usually a computer-generated long-form issued for traffic violations by law enforcement officers.
 This ticket is issued mainly for moving violations, and action must be taken within 10 days of the court appearance date, or the violator must appear on the scheduled date.